osm-fr/osmose-backend/docker/README.md

 The files containing the results will be in `./work/results`.

-To debug, stay on container, edit the python files from the outside, then run again `osmose-run`.
-You can add the option `--skip-init` to speedup.
+To debug, keep the container running, edit the python files from outside the container, then run `osmose-run` again.
+You can add the `--skip-init` parameter to speed up the execution.

 ### Showing the results on the Osmose Frontend Map